What is Bevespi Aerosphere and how is it used?

 General Information about the safe and effective use of BEVESPI AEROSPHERE

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use BEVESPI AEROSPHERE for a condition for which it was not prescribed.
-Do not give your BEVESPI AEROSPHERE to other people, even if they have the same condition that you have.
+Do not give your BEVESPI AEROSPHERE to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about BEVESPI AEROSPHERE.
-If you would like more information, talk with your healthcare provider or pharmacist.
-You can ask your healthcare provider or pharmacist for information about BEVESPI AEROSPHERE that was written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about BEVESPI AEROSPHERE that is written for health professionals.